-If you wish to apply for special consideration, you must complete the special consideration application form and submit the form with any supporting evidence within 14 days of the exam session.
+If you wish to apply for special consideration, you must complete the online special consideration application form with any supporting evidence within 10 days of the exam session.

 Full details of all the available provisions can be found in the ACA assessment regulations.